The Brauer loop scheme and orbital varieties: Interlude: Polynomial solution of the Brauer q KZ equation

 \begin{proof} If $i\ne 0 \mod N$, then Eq.~(\ref{eqn:qkzc}) is nothing but Eq.~(\ref{eqn:qkza}).
 Furthermore, our new notations make the following formulae valid: $\check R_{i+1}(z_{i+1}-z_{i+2}) =\sigma r \check R_i(z_{i+1}-z_i) r^{-1}\sigma^{-1}$ and $\tau_{i+1}=\sigma \tau_i \sigma^{-1}$.
 Eq.~(\ref{eqn:qkzb}), namely $r\sigma \Psi_N=\Psi_N$, then allows us to shift the index $i$ of Eq.~(\ref{eqn:qkza}) to arbitrary values. \end{proof}

-We need to rewrite more explicitly Eqs.~(\ref{eqn:qkzc}).
-Expanding in the canonical basis, we find that for a given link pattern $\pi$, the equation involves the preimage of $\pi$ under $e_i$ and $f_i$.
+We need to rewrite Eqs.~(\ref{eqn:qkzc}) more explicitly.
+Expanding in the basis, we find that for a given link pattern $\pi$, the equation involves the preimage of $\pi$ under $e_i$ and $f_i$.
 We are led to the following dichotomy:

 \begin{itemize} \item either $\pi(i)\ne i+1$, in which case the preimage of $\pi$ under $e_i$ is empty, and a small calculation results in

 \item or $\pi(i)=i+1$, in which case $f_i\cdot\pi=\pi$ and we find this time